RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/README.md

 stations = datawindow.get_station(station_id, station_uuid, station_start_timestamp)
 ```

-We recommend using the datawindow.stations get all the Station objects and datawindow.get_station() to get specific Stations.
+We recommend using the datawindow.stations to get all the Station objects and datawindow.get_station() to get specific Stations.

 Each Station contains data from the sensors, as well as some metadata about the Station.